Last entry is 30 minutes before closing time.

 I purchased a Spring Pass before lockdown - can I use this when booking online?

-Please select the Spring Pass ticket when making your booking and present your pass at the admissions kiosk.
-Spring Pass 2020 entry has been extended for two months from the date of the Gardens re-opening and will expire on 26 August 2020.
+This entry was extended for two months from the date of the Gardens re-opening and expired on 26 August 2020.

 I have an Afternoon Escape voucher or a Gardens gift voucher that has expired during the lockdown, what can I do?